arnoldart/MyFirstGame/README.md

 # MyFirstGame

-This is My First Game with Unity
+This is My First Game with Unity and the assets I got from freecodecamp